 Self-raising Flour

-Again, flour is a must in a cake batter and self-raising is used here to allow it to rise.
-No additional raising agents are required but be sure to sift the flour – one, to get rid of lumps; two, to let some extra air into the flour.
+Again, flour is a must in a cake batter, and self-raising flour is used here to allow it to rise.
+No additional raising agents are required, but be sure to sift the flour: one, to remove lumps; two, to incorporate extra air into the flour.

 Jam

-This is where the ingredient’s vary from our classic icing/sprinkle-clad school dinner cake.
+This is where the ingredients differ from our classic icing- and sprinkle-clad school dinner cake.
 In terms of jam, it really comes down to personal preference.
 I am a raspberry jam girl, through and through.
 But strawberry is perfectly acceptable too, and probably what was used in most actual Jam and Coconut School Cakes.
-You can even go completely rouge and use a blackberry jam, or apricot jam.
+You can even go completely rogue and use a blackberry jam, or apricot jam.

-One thing I do recommend however is using a seedless jam.
-It’s not an essential but it does give your cake a better texture and allow the coconut to really shine through, without being lost in the texture of seeds.
+One thing I do recommend, however, is using a seedless jam.
+It’s not an essential, but it does give your cake a better texture and allows the coconut to really shine through, without being lost in the texture of seeds.

 Coconut

 Desiccated coconut is what you want to be using.
-I just use it straight from the packet but could could go a bit extra and toast yours first.
-But if we’re going for authentic school cake vibes, the heroes that are dinner ladies didn’t have time to be toasting coconut for kids who would wolf it down regardless!
+I use it straight from the packet, but you could go a bit extra and toast yours first.
+But if we’re going for authentic school cake vibes, the heroes who were dinner ladies didn’t have time to toast coconut for kids who would wolf it down regardless!

-• Bake your sponge the night before you require it.
-Leave it in it’s grease proof paper, on a wire rack and place into a air-tight bag once cool.
+• Make Ahead the Sponge: Bake your sponge the night before you require it.
+Leave it in its greaseproof paper on a wire rack and place it into an airtight bag once cool.
 Decorate with the icing and sprinkles in the morning.
 This will give your cake a better texture overall – trust me!

-• Don’t be too concerned if your jam starts to pull crumbs along whilst spreading.
+• Don’t Stress While Spreading: Don’t be too concerned if your jam starts to pull crumbs along while spreading.
 By the time you add your coconut, no one will even notice.

 - 280 g Self-raising Flour